uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_timing.md

 #### Weak Scaling

 Recall that weak scaling increases the amount of work as the process number increases.
-Ideally, the quantity of work per process is the same across all proceses.
+Ideally, the quantity of work per process is the same across all processes.
 For weak scaling, we must compute the serial time for the _equivalent_ sized problem, so the serial code must be run for $8 \times 10^{7}$, $4 \times 10^{7}$, and $2 \times 10^{7}$ as well as for $10^{7}$ steps.
 Plot the scaling compared to perfect scaling of $p$.
 Compute and plot the parallel efficiency for these runs.
 Was it similar to strong scaling?
 Why might this be the case for this particular example?

 {{< spoiler text="Weak scaling example" >}}
 {{< figure src="/courses/parallel-computing-introduction/img/MPI_weak_scaling.png" caption="Graphs of speedup and efficiency for a weak-scaling example" >}}